Pardon the funky color. Dark kitchen, late afternoon. Dear Photo Nerds: 50mm, f1.4, iso 1600.

 Lights out!
 Set a bedtime, and STICK TO IT!
 In order to be at our best emotionally, we’ve got to be well rested!
 Keep in mind that as you become consistent with regular bed/wake times, your body is much more stable and calm overall.
 Every time you participate in mismanaged sleep, your body basically goes through a process of jetlag.
 That’s SO HARD on your system.
 Plus, you won’t have big dark bags under your eyes in all the holiday pics.

 Write!
 If you want to really connect to what’s going on inwardly (in order to change or nourish what’s going on outwardly), you’ve got to connect with yourself.
 It’s time to stop burying problems in food. . . or successes and joys for that matter!
 If you feel something, feel it!
 Start to notice when you’re feeling the urge to eat something unhealthy, see if there is something going on mentally or emotionally that has triggered the urge to eat.
 There is a VERY good chance you are either trying to celebrate (reward) yourself or avoid something painful/difficult to face.
+If you are suffering from anxiety or depression, look at this site for natural energy booster.
 Use your journal as a place to explore what you’re experiencing emotionally.
 SO many of us walk through this season (and life in general) emotionally numbed by food. . .never allowing ourselves to thrive emotionally (and thus, we don’t thrive physically either).

 Say “thanks!”
 If you don’t want to journal your feelings. . . try writing down a list of gratitude each day.
 10 things you’re grateful for (though, chances are, once you get going, you won’t stop at just 10).
 This is such a healthy exercise for our minds.
 It helps us retrain our thinking, so we’re more actively engaged in focusing on the positive rather than the negative–what a perfect frame of mind to commit to this time of year!